Shisong Water System & Tank Project – Cameroon

 Lenjo James Lukong, the project’s technician determined that the best way to get the water to the community would be to build three spring catchments to collect the water, followed by 8.4 km of piping to get the water to a large storage tank in the town.
 From there, 24 standpipes will be used to distribute the water throughout the village.

-Patrick returned to Cameroon in the summer of 2014 to follow up on the work he had done as a PCV and found the project still moving forward but in need of the storage tank.
+Patrick returned to Cameroon in the summer of 2014 to follow up on the work he had done as a PCV and found the project still moving forward but in need of a storage tank.
 Without the tank, the community can only build 6 of the 24 standpipes due to a lack of water pressure.
 The tank is also needed to store water to guarantee a constant supply of water throughout the dry season.
 The community has laid most of the piping required to connect the catchments to the storage tank and has excavated the site for the storage tank.
 They have done their best to move forward with the project, clearing land, moving stones and digging the foundation for the storage tank.
 However, the community lacks the resources to complete the storage tank and finalize the piping to distribute the much-needed water.

 The projected financial need to complete the storage tank and water system is itemized below.